Writers in Residence

 Michael Goodfellow

-Recipient of the William & Elizabeth Pope Residency
+Recipient of the Robert Pope Foundation Residency,

 Michael Goodfellow is the author of the poetry collections Naturalism, An Annotated Bibliography (2022) and Folklore of Lunenburg County (2024), both published by Gaspereau Press.
 His poems have appeared in the Literary Review of Canada, The Dalhousie Review, The Cortland Review, Reliquiae, and elsewhere.
 He lives in Nova Scotia.